Alan Campbell (politician): Early career

 Campbell was first elected to Parliament at the 1997 general election, when he was elected as MP for Tynemouth with 55.4% of the vote and a majority of 11,273 votes.
 He made his maiden speech on 2 June 1997.

 At the 2001 general election Campbell was re-elected as MP for Tynemouth with a decreased vote share of 53.2% and a decreased majority of 8,678.
-After the election he became the Parliamentary Private Secretary (PPS) to the Minister of State at the Cabinet Office Gus Macdonald, and in 2003 became the PPS to Adam Ingram at the Ministry of Defence.
+After the election he became the Parliamentary Private Secretary (PPS) to the Minister of State for the Cabinet Office Gus Macdonald, and in 2003 became the PPS to Adam Ingram at the Ministry of Defence.

 At the 2005 general election, Campbell was again re-elected, with a decreased vote share of 47% and a decreased majority of 4,143.
 He entered the government of Tony Blair after the election as an assistant whip, being promoted to a full whip in 2006.
 On 5 October 2008, Campbell was promoted to the Home Office as a Parliamentary Under-Secretary of State.